 \section{Branch-Free Algorithms for DD, TD, and QD Addition and Multiplication}

-The extension of fixed-precision floating-point numbers via EFT originated with Dekker~\cite{dekker}.
-Multiple-precision arithmetic with extended mantissa length is implemented by employing EFT primitives, represented by QuickTwoSum (Algorithms~\ref{algo:QuickTwoSum}, \ref{algo:TwoSum}, \ref{algo:TwoProd-fma}), which return both the rounded result and its rounding error using only existing floating-point operations (addition~$\oplus$, subtraction~$\ominus$, and multiplication~$\otimes$).
-In the following, all variables are assumed to be representable exactly as normalized floating-point numbers.
+The extension of fixed-precision floating-point numbers via EFT was pioneered by Dekker~\cite{dekker}.
+Multiple-precision arithmetic with an extended mantissa length was implemented by employing EFT primitives, represented by QuickTwoSum (Algorithms~\ref{algo:QuickTwoSum}, \ref{algo:TwoSum}, \ref{algo:TwoProd-fma}), which return both a rounded result and its rounding error using only existing floating-point operations (addition~$\oplus$, subtraction~$\ominus$, and multiplication~$\otimes$).
+In the following, all variables are assumed to be exactly representative as normalized floating-point numbers.

-QuickTwoSum (Algorithm~\ref{algo:QuickTwoSum}) returns the floating-point addition result $s = a \oplus b$ and its rounding error $e$, but only under the precondition $|a| \ge |b|$; provided no overflow occurs, it maintains the relation $a + b = s + e$.
+QuickTwoSum (Algorithm~\ref{algo:QuickTwoSum}) returns the floating-point addition result $s = a \oplus b$ and its rounding error $e$, but only under the precondition $|a| \ge |b|$; if no overflow occurs, it maintains the relation $a + b = s + e$.

-TwoSum (Algorithm~\ref{algo:TwoSum}) returns the floating-point addition result $s = a \oplus b$ and its rounding error $e$ unconditionally, regardless of the relative magnitudes of $a$ and $b$; it likewise maintains the relation $a + b = s + e$.
+TwoSum (Algorithm~\ref{algo:TwoSum}) returns the floating-point addition result $s = a \oplus b$ and its rounding error $e$ unconditionally, regardless of the relative magnitudes of $a$ and $b$, while maintaining the relationship $a + b = s + e$.

-TwoProd (Algorithm~\ref{algo:TwoProd-fma}) returns the floating-point multiplication result $p = a \otimes b$ and its rounding error $e$, maintaining the relation $ab = p + e$.
-As virtually all floating-point hardware currently in operation supports fused multiply-add (FMA) instructions, the FMA-based variant of TwoProd was employed throughout this work.
+TwoProd (Algorithm~\ref{algo:TwoProd-fma}) returns the floating-point multiplication result $p = a \otimes b$ and its rounding error $e$ while maintaining the relationship $ab = p + e$.
+Because virtually all floating-point hardware currently in operation supports fused multiply–add (FMA) instructions, the FMA-based variant of TwoProd was employed throughout this work.

-As these EFT operations are constructed entirely from existing floating-point operations and contain no conditional branches, they can be directly implemented using SIMD instructions.
-With AVX2, which employs 256-bit registers on x86 architectures, four binary64 or eight binary32 values can be processed simultaneously by EFT operations; with Neon on AArch64, which employs 128-bit registers, two binary64 or four binary32 values can be processed simultaneously.
+As these EFT operations are constructed entirely from existing floating-point operations and contain no conditional branches, they can be implemented directly using SIMD instructions.
+With AVX2, which employs 256-bit registers on x86 architectures, four binary64 or eight binary32 values can be processed simultaneously by EFT operations.
+In contrast, with Neon on AArch64, which employs 128-bit registers, two binary64 or four binary32 values can be processed simultaneously.
 Computations that contain no conditional branches and can be executed without overflowing SIMD registers in this manner are termed branch-free (BF).